Residential Status Under the Income Tax Act

 You can check out our residential status calculator to identify your residential status.
 Residential Status Calculator | Check Your NRI Status Instantly

-• Leveraging DTAA schemes: By leveraging DTAA agreements, NRIs can claim tax credits or exemptions on income taxed in India and their country of residence.
+• Leveraging DTAA provisions: By leveraging DTAA agreements, NRIs can claim tax credits or exemptions on income taxed in India and their country of residence.

 How NRIs Can Reduce Tax Liability?